replit/play/README.md

 sprite.y = other_sprite.y
 ```

-You can change the properties to animate the sprites:
+You can change the properties to animate the sprites.
+The code below makes the cat turn around.

 ```python
 cat = play.new_text('=^.^=')